 She took the first candle and lit it.
 She slowly turned to find a sconce that held candles.
 She jumped to at another thunder crack and forced herself to take a deep breath.
 Jesus, Sue, get a grip.
 You’ve been through these in the city.
 This should be a walk in the park.

 She took out a second candle and a candle holder.
 She found the light from the first candle allowed her to reach the table behind the sofa.
 She placed the holder in the center of the table and lit it.
-There was an audible sigh when the candle light the room, making Sue turn to see who was there.
-Again, there was on one but her.
+There was an audible sigh when the candle lit the room, making Sue turn to see who was there.
+Again, there was no one but her.
 She smirked at the next thunderclap and that’s when she noticed something about the shadow on the wall.
-Although she had turned to her head, the shadow had not moved.
+Although she had turned her head, the shadow had not moved.
 That can’t be right.
 I must be seeing things.
 Shadows aren’t prone to freezing.

 She lifted her hand, and the shadow followed suit.
 She tilted her head to one side and waved.
 Her shadow did not.
 She spun around and blew out the candle.
 There was a moan and an inaudible whisper.
 She stared at the candle.
 There was an inky black streak that ran through it from the wick to the base.

 Leaving the candle there, she went to the closet to get another to replace it.
 She looked at the box of candles.
 None of the others had a streak in them.
 She picked a blue one and returned to the table to replace the candle.
-She picked up the candle holder, gripped the candle and gave a gentle pull.
+She picked up the candle holder, gripped the candle, and gave a gentle pull.
 The candle would not come out of the base.

 She dropped the candle, making it fall out of the holder.
 She quickly snatched the holder off the floor to put the blue candle into it and found the candle on the table to be the white one with the black streak.
 Her eyes flew open and she fumbled on the floor to find the blue one she knew she had not dropped.
 It was under the table.
 She stood holding both candles.
-She watched herself as she dropped the streaked one the floor while keeping the blue one in the corner or her vision.
+She watched herself as she dropped the streaked one onto the floor while keeping the blue one in the corner of her vision.

 She picked up the candle holder, taking her eye off the blue candle for a second.
 She looked over to the candle in her right hand.
 It was the streaked one.